Linus4/eldritchinstinct/main.typ

     #place(bottom + center, dy: -35pt)[#rect(fill: rgb("#eaeaef"), stroke: 3pt + black, inset: 2em, radius: 0.3em)[
     #par(justify: false)[#text(size: 15pt)[An Adventure Game where players act as curious investigators of the strange and unexplained.

-    They will run from delusional cultists, hide from stalking shadows and face terrifying monstrosities.
+    They will take on delusional cultists, hide from stalking shadows and face terrifying monstrosities.

 *Writing, Design & Layout*\
 Linus Weber